superhero/js.animator/README.md

   {
     instance.removeCallback( id );

-    // Or more a more simple alternative: instance.remove( id );
+    // Or a more simple alternative:
+    instance.remove( id );

     // Static alternative: